 Shares acquired by participants in 2015 as part of the EEP 2015 are subject to a lock-up period.
 When a participant leaves the Company before the end of the lock-up period, the participant must offer any such unreleased shares to the Company at the lower of the price paid by the participant or the market price.
-During 2017 and 2018 these shares were used into the Flow Loyalty Incentive Plan whereby all employees receive 100 shares in the company at their two years working anniversary.
+During 2020 and 2019 these shares were used into the Flow Loyalty Incentive Plan whereby all employees receive 100 shares in the company at their two years working anniversary.
 Part of these shares are held by the Company as treasury shares.

 Treasury shares held by the Company are not cancelled.
 Treasury shares are recognized at cost and deducted from equity as part of the retained earnings.
 No gain or loss is recognized in profit or loss on the purchase, sale, issue or cancellation of the Group's own equity instruments.
 Any difference between the carrying amount and the consideration, if reissued, is recognized in retained earnings.
+Treasury shares are used to distribute to employees as further set out in our remuneration report of 2019.